apache/incubator-heron/website/content/docs/developers/simulator-mode.md

 To kill a topology, one could also terminate the process.

-The simulator mode will run in separate threads other than main thread.
+The simulator mode will run in separate threads other than the main thread.
 All the above methods are thread-safe.
 This means that one could invoke these methods in other threads and monitor the corresponding behaviors interactively.